Meet the Staff

 THOMAS LUBAS

-Director of Operations Service, Port Authority of New York and New Jersey (Retired) Thomas Lubas joined the Port Authority of New York & New Jersey in 1972 and became the Director of the Operations Services Department in November 2010.
-During his 40 years of service with the Port Authority, Mr. Lubas has held management positions in the agency departments of engineering, finance, legal and regulatory matters, and Fleet and Materials Management.
-Mr. Lubas oversees the Port Authority’s automotive fleet operations.
-The Port Authority’s Automotive Fleet consists of approximately 2,000 vehicles with a replacement value in excess of $200 million.
-Many of the fleet vehicles have very specialized and complicated functional components, such as high-speed airport multi-function runway snow clearing trucks, airplane refueling trucks, airport passenger buses, and airport rescue and fire-fighting emergency trucks.
-In 2011, the Port Authority Fleet was ranked “8th Best Government Green Fleet in North America.”
-80% of the mobile fleet is green.
-Since the year 2000, the Port Authority’s Central Automotive Division has been a leader in the fleet industry in maximizing fleet vehicle utilization, fuel efficiency and its use of biofuels in its automotive fleet.
-CAD has been able to reduce the Automotive Fleet’s carbon footprint by more than 25% since 2005, and clean fleet initiatives continue to play a major role in achieving carbon footprint reductions.
-Mr. Lubas is a Board of Governors member, a past Vice President and current Honorary Member of the NAFA Fleet Management Association, and is also a member of the City University of New York’s Bronx Community College Foundation Board.
-He holds a Bachelor of Science in Engineering Degree with High Honors from the Stevens Institute of Engineering and he has completed postgraduate work at Columbia University and at Stevens. |
+Director of Operations Service, Port Authority of New York and New Jersey (Retired) Thomas Lubas is the Past President of the Governing Board of Empire Clean Cities and the former Director of the Port Authority of New York & New Jersey.
+During his 40 years of service with the Port Authority, Mr. Lubas has held senior management positions in the agency departments of engineering, finance, legal & regulatory matters, Vehicle Fleet Management and Materials Management.
+For over 20 years, Mr. Lubas managed and oversaw the management of the Port Authority's Automotive Fleet, consisting of approximately 2,300 vehicles with a replacement value in excess of $200 million and which was named in the Top 10 Best Government Green Fleets in North America.
+Mr. Lubas is a former Vice President and current Honorary Member as well as the New York-Intercounty Secretary of the NAFA Fleet Management Association.
+He is also the current Sergeant-of-Arms of the American Legion, NJ Post 209.
+He holds a Bachelor of Engineering Degree with High Honors from the Stevens Institute of Technology and he has completed postgraduate work at Columbia University and at Stevens. |

 BRIAN ROSS